remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 > ```bash
 > helm install my-sentiment-analysis ./kubernetes/helm/sentiment-analysis
 > ```
 >
-> After installing the Prometheus stack, it may take some time for all pods to become ready.
-You can monitor the status using `kubectl get pods` to ensure they are running before proceeding.
->
 > ```bash
 >  # Keep this running in a separate terminal